-Day-4: Pangkongma (2,846m)After crossing the Poyan Khola, we turn off the main trade route coming up from the south and join an older route, which climbs steeply to the ridge-line overlooking the Khare Khola.
-Descending the opposite side to the ridge, we then contour along the hillside before climbing steadily up to the attractive farming and trading village of Pangkongma (2,846m).
+Day-4: Pangkongma (2,846m)After crossing Poyan Khola, we turn off the main trade route and join an older route, which climbs steeply to the ridge-line overlooking Khare Khola.
+Descending the opposite side to the ridge, we then contour along the hillside before climbing up to the attractive farming village of Pangkongma (2,846m).
 Many expedition members have been welcomed by the villagers here, spending several pleasant hours warming themselves in front of an open fire in the enveloping and welcoming atmosphere of the local's traditional Sherpa homes.
-Camp

-Day-11Rest / Exploration Day for acclimatisation Rest day for acclimatisation.
-You can explore around or climb up for a few hours and come back to the Base Camp.
+Day-11Rest / Exploration for acclimatisation You can explore around or climb up for a few hours and come back to Base

 Day-17-19:Over the course of the next 3 days, retrace our steps and drive back down to Lukla, camping overnight.